django-tinytools/django-tinywiki/django_tinywiki/builtin_wiki_pages/de.settings.md

-# TinyWiki Einstellungen
+# TinyWiki Settings

-## Inhaltsverzeichnis
+## Table of Contents

 [TOC]

-## Generische Einstellungen
+## Generic Settings

 ### Version

 #### TINYWIKI_VERSION

-Diese Einstellung kann nur gelesen werden und gibt die beinhaltet Version von *django-tinywiki*.
+This is a read only setting giving the current version as a string of *django-tinywiki*.

-### Package und App
+### Package and App

 #### TINYWIKI_PACKAGE

 This is the readonly package name of *TinyWiki*.
 The name is dynamically generated from the package directory.

 #### TINYWIKI_APP